-The past decade or more of operations has seen the British Army largely operating from fixed locations against enemies with relatively limited indirect fire capabilities.
-Force protection engineering has evolved to be mostly ‘above ground’, concrete blast walls, Hesco Bastion, Defencell and the Expeditionary Elevated Sangar for example.
+The past decade or more of operations in Afghanistan and Iraq have seen the British Army largely operating from fixed locations against enemies with relatively limited indirect fire capabilities.
+Force protection engineering has evolved to be mostly ‘above ground’, concrete blast walls, concrete culverts used as shelters, Hesco Bastion, Defencell and the Expeditionary Elevated Sangar for example.

-Look at operations in Eastern Ukraine, field fortifications, trenching and old fashioned digging in at every opportunity are the norm.
+Look at operations in Eastern Ukraine, field fortifications, trenching and old fashioned digging in at every opportunity is the norm.

 The image below is from the controversial ‘Pains of War’ series, but whether faked or not, is a great illustration of the issue.